Function List

 smooth()

-Default: on The smooth strength can be changed in plugin panel.
+Default is on.
+The anti-aliasing strength can be adjusted in the plugin panel.

 noSmooth